 This programme is unique in linking neuroscientific foundations with specialist clinical skills and knowledge in dementia.

-The programme integrates the expertise of UCL Institute of Neurology and affiliated departments at the forefront of the global mission to defeat dementia and is taught by international leaders working closely together to link bench and bedside as part of UCL's Dementia Strategy.
+The programme integrates the expertise of UCL Institute of Neurology with affiliated departments at the forefront of the global mission to defeat dementia, and is taught by international leaders working closely together to link bench and bedside as part of UCL's Dementia Strategy.

 The programme builds on UCL's global perspective, targeting students in developing as well as developed countries to drive future training opportunities.
-The programme emphasises active student participation and enquiry, developing practical skills and unparalleled exposure to laboratories patients.
+The programme emphasises active student participation and enquiry, develops practical skills, and offers unparalleled exposure to laboratories and patients.

 Full-time: 1 year; Part-time: 2 years; Flexible: up to 5 years;